jsgroth/jgnes/README.md

 Implemented:
 * Cycle-based 6502 CPU emulation, PPU emulation (graphics), and APU emulation (audio)
   * Unofficial CPU opcodes not implemented, aside from some of the unofficial NOPs that a few games use
-  * CPU open bus is not implemented; CPU open bus reads always return $FF
+  * CPU open bus is not implemented; CPU open bus reads always return $FF (or 0x40 for the high 3 bits of JOY1/JOY2)
   * Rendering effects of certain mid-scanline writes may not be cycle-accurate based on non-binary test ROMs (nmi_sync / scanline)
   * DMC DMA cycle stealing and dummy reads are not implemented
   * DMC IRQ timing is slightly off based on non-binary test ROMs (dpcmletterbox), almost certainly due to lack of DMC DMA cycle stealing